bump-sh/docs/src/_help/continuous-integration/circle-ci.md

 - TOC
 {:toc}

-## Bump.sh CI integration examples
+## Bump.sh continuous integration examples

 Bump.sh offers a lot of flexibility to let you configure how it should interact with your CI pipelines.